The Writer's Corner

 “Breaking?
 I think it’s beautiful!”

 “I’m thinking about tomorrow.”
-Julie turned and
+Julie turned and looked at Abe.

-wonder if you’ll ever come back.”
+you’ll ever come back.”

 Abe kissed her then turned her back around and squeezed her

 tight.
 “Their love will carry them through.”

 Jeremiah and Em watched the couple dance.
-Jeremiah
+Jeremiah kept his hand

-unborn child seemed to be dancing with the couple on the dance floor.
+child seemed to be dancing with the couple on the dance floor.

 Laura turned and hurried to Abe.
 Abe bent down and picked her

 up.
 “Do you see them?”
 Abe nodded.
 “What makes them so

 “Love, Rosebud.
 Love.”

 Julie smiled up at Laura and Abe as they stood and watched the

 Jennifer stood behind Scott and Amanda.
 Her eyes filled with

 tears.
 “I’ve a feeling I’m about to lose a daughter.”

 “No.” Amanda answered.
 “You’re gaining a wonderful son and…” She

 turned and looked at Scott.
 “He’s gaining a wonderful

 Lucas and Margaret were growing tired of their dance.
 Their eyes

 attention,” Lucas whispered as he bent close to Margaret’s ear.

 “What should we do?”

 Lucas stopped dancing and grinned.
-“Give them
+“Give them something to stare

-softly on the lips.
+lips.
 The crowd broke into applause.

 Lucas regrettably let go of Margaret and made his way to Laura.

 “Can I have the next dance?”

 Laura nodded as she made her way out into the middle of the barn

 with Lucas.
 They danced the next two dances together before

 Lucas focused his eyes on Lariat Jones, who was dancing with

 Margaret.
 He parted and made his way over to the two.
 “May I

 have the next dance?”
 Lucas nodded curtly at Lariat.

 As they started dancing, Margaret giggled.
 “I do believe you are

 “Jealous?
 No!
 I don’t get jealous!”
 Lucas declared.

 Margaret raised her eyebrows.
 “Well, you certainly weren’t

 we were just dancing.”

 Margaret lowered her head before lifting it to look back into

 his eyes.
 “Can I tell you something and you not get mad?”
 Lucas

 “Well…Lariat asked me to go courting with him.”

 “Oh?”
-Lucas grunted as he turned his head to look
+Lucas grunted as he turned his head to look towards

 “Lucas.”
 Margaret pressed a hand against his cheek and turned

 his eyes back to focus on hers.
 “I told him no, because my heart

 belongs to someone else.

 “Oh yeah?”
 Lucas raised his eyebrows.
 “Tell me more.”
 Margaret

 talked to his heart.

 When the dance number ended, Abe looked down at Julie as she

 turned and looked at Laura.
 “Abe…she has to get to bed.”

 “Oh, I know Julie but…” Abe groaned.
 “I sure don’t want her to

 have to say goodbye.”

 “Are you sure Luke won’t stay until breakfast?”

 “No. He said he’s sleeping in the barn then leaving as soon as

 he wakes up.
 I suspect he’ll be gone long before we get up in

 Julie bit her lip.
 “Well…we should get this over with.”

 “Right.”
 Abe sighed as he made his way toward Laura.
 Laura

 in front of Laura.
 “It’s time for you to go to bed, I’m afraid.”

 “Oh, but I’m having so much fun, Abe!
 I…” Abe raised his

 eyebrows and gave her the famous McCain warning look.
 “Alright.”

 Laura turned to walk out of the barn.
 “Wait.
 I’m afraid there’s

 more.
 You’ll have to go say goodbye to Lucas.”

 “I will in the morning when we see him off!”
 Laura declared.

 “He’s leaving before you get up, I’m afraid.”

 “Because he’s anxious to get back and finish the war so he can

 come back for good.”
 Laura turned and looked at Lucas who was

 whispering in Margaret’s ear.
 He patted Laura’s shoulder.
 “Go

 on.
 Then you can join Mrs. Pritchard in the house.”

 Abe led Laura over to Lucas and Margaret.
-They
+They paused in their

-head.
-“I hafta go to bed now.”
+hafta go to bed now.”

 Lucas turned and sat down his punch cup.
 He bent down in front

 of her.
 “I understand.
 Thanks for coming to the party.”

 “Luke…do ya hafta…” Laura lowered her head again.

 Abe bent down behind her.
 “You know he does, honey.
+Don’t you?”